 Cleaning products always seem to live in the laundry.
 Cut back on the number of products you use and start making your own that do more and cost less.
 You can make your own all-purpose cleaner with our simple zero waste recipe.
 Otherwise a couple of pantry staples I always have in the laundry are castile soap, bicarb soda and white vinegar!
 Together they clean just about anything.

-So there you have it, four simple ways to green up your laundry routine.
+So there you have it, six simple ways to green up your laundry routine.

 If you have any questions or want to contribute please email us email@example.com.